 Man marks the Earth with ruin.
 His control stops with the shore—Lord Byron

-A few years ago, I read a science fiction thriller about a toxic algal plague that terrorized the west coast of British Columbia and Washington.
-In the book, the toxic algae acted as a self-organized, self-producing entity with purpose and turned out to be a runaway creation of some government lab.
+A few years ago, I read the science fiction thriller “Sea Change” by oceanographer James Powlik about a toxic algal plague that terrorized the west coast of British Columbia and Washington.
+In the book, the toxic algae acted as a self-organized, self-producing entity with purpose; the algae turned out to be a runaway creation of some government lab.

 Nature produces such things all on her own.